richardsonjm/mta_status/README.md

 mta_status
 ==========

-Ruby gem for the status of LIRR and Metro-North
+Ruby gem for the status of MTA Subway, LIRR and Metro-North

 To install: